SEO Website Redesign Checklist

 4. Neglecting Mobile-Friendliness

 In 2026, a website that is not mobile-friendly is essentially invisible.
-Google prioritizes mobile-first indexing, so ensure your new design is responsive and provides a seamless user experience on all devices.
+Google prioritizes mobile-first indexing, so ensure your new design is responsive and provides a user experience on all devices.

 5. Forgetting About Page Speed